 I have seen businesses scrap all their SEO and valuable fan base because they can’t remember their #$%^ log in and passwords!

 The worst thing that happens is when the former social media manager gets fired and refuses to hand the login and passwords over and nobody knows them because only one person had access to this information.
-This can literally bring your business to its knees!
+This can literally bring your business to its knees for a few days.
 And this happens a whole lot more than hacking.

-If you are just starting out at 0 this might not seem important, but someday in the future, when you get as big as you dream of growing, it will be.
+If you are just starting out, this might not seem important, but someday in the future, when you get as big as you dream of growing, it will be.